jundalisay/superb/content/en/research/laotzu/tao-te-ching/part-13-wealth.md

 Those who know the Tao are not extensively learned.
 The extensively learned* do not know the Tao.

-> *Translator's note= This is because the learned have been imposed on with a lot of perceptions from their teachers
+> *Superphysics note: This is because the learned have been imposed on with a lot of perceptions from their teachers